RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 I'll then transition into Visual Studio to show how you can use more advanced tooling features to do things like debugging and take advantage of the much more complete IntelliSense support in Visual Studio over the basics that you get in a pure editor like VS Code.

-### The raw SDK lets build, test, run and debug .NET Applications
+### The raw SDK lets you build, test, run and debug .NET Applications
 Using the new .NET SDK tools you can now create .NET components without requiring a big development environment.
 You can use the command line tools - or a light weight editor like Visual Studio Code - that supports the generic OmniSharp .NET Build tools to build .NET components or applications.

 If you're building small, single focus components or a small front end interface to a library that's more easily callable from FoxPro, using the command line tools is all you might need.
 If you can follow instructions and cut and paste some basic code and XML project templates you can do all of this quite easily using nothing more than the .NET SDK, the command line tooling and any editor of your choice.